A program for Midwest producers and advisors working with row crops.

 • Fellows complete required activities (risk assessment, adaptation plan, economic analysis, outreach)

-• Fellows complete optional activities (on farm demonstrations, trials, installations)
+• Fellows complete optional activities (supplementary trainings, on farm demonstrations, trials, installations)

 • Education team check-ins with fellows